What to do when you want to check the service history of your next car.

 Before buying a used car, you should check its service history.
 This will let you know if there’s any finance owing on it, whether it’s been reported as stolen, if the odometer might not be accurate and any other deal-breakers you should be aware of before buying.

 The used car market is largely buyer beware, meaning you as the buyer take on the responsibility of checking over the used car and ensuring that everything’s up to scratch.
-A service history check can help you make sure you aren’t getting ripped off.

 How to find a car’s service history

 If the car still has finance owing on it, the seller probably shouldn’t be selling it, especially not without letting you know first.
 This doesn’t mean they won’t try.
 Checking for outstanding finance through a Register of Encumbered Vehicles (REVS) check is one part of a car history check and looking at its service history is the other.